violent-code/aidas-sourcery-2021-FE-FALL-VLN/README.md

   <li>Change the contents of helloWorld.txt file to ‘Hello from feature branch!’</li>
   <li>Commit and push your changes</li>
   <li>Merge merge-conflict brach into your feature branch ( feature/name-surname )</li>
   <li>Resolve conflicts with your favourite editor.
-Your finished helloWorld.txt file contents should be:\
+Your finished helloWorld.txt file contents should be:<br>
-  ’Hello from feature branch!\
+  ’Hello from feature branch!<br>
-  and\
+  and<br>
-  Hello from merge-conflict branch!\
+  Hello from merge-conflict branch!<br>
   after successful merge conflict’</li>
   <li>Commit and push your resolved merge conflict</li>
   <li>You should have your feature branch with the helloWorld.txt file and it’s contents:\
-  ’Hello from feature branch!\
+  ’Hello from feature branch!
-  and\
+  and
-  Hello from merge-conflict branch!\
-  after successful merge conflict’</li>
+  Hello from merge-conflict branch! after successful merge conflict’</li>
   <li>Go to repo page and check your commit history to see how it looks visually and that all steps were done successfully.</li>
   <li>Create a pull Request to merge your feature branch to master</li>